 This explains why the four managers of the firm's foreign-stock fund (who declined to be interviewed) are willing to keep far more assets in troubled Europe than their competition does.

-has generated annual returns of 12% for the past three years, vs. less than 4% for the MSCI EAFE index of foreign shares.
+Yet despite this, Global Value has generated annual returns of 12% for the past three years, vs. less than 4% for the MSCI EAFE index of foreign shares.

 A big bet on Europe